xghan99/xghan99/README.md

 ## About Me

-I am Xiao Guang, a 2nd Year Data Science and Analytics Student from the National University of Singapore.
+I am Xiao Guang, a penultimate Year Data Science and Analytics Student from the National University of Singapore.
 My interests lie in Data Analysis and Machine Learning methods.

-I have worked on some Exploratory Data Analysis projects (check out my repositories!), and am looking towards starting a Machine Learning project soon.
+Here is where you can find some repositories on my academic and side projects!

 ## Programming Languages
 <li> SQL </li>